 This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

 Now, a bit of background.
-We absolutely could have used the same method to paint Thea's kitchen cabinets that we used in our own kitchen.
+We absolutely could have used the method of painting kitchen cabinets without priming or sanding that we used in our own kitchen to paint Thea's kitchen cabinets.
 And I was tempted to!
 We knew how well the General Finishes Milk Paint and High-Performance Topcoat held up.
 They looked perfect in our kitchen even after 6+ years of heavy use.

 BUT, since I had already shared that kitchen cabinet painting method with you years ago, I really wanted to try some different products so I could share another really easy and effective way to paint your kitchen cabinets with you.

-So I did a lot of research.
+So I did a lot of research on the best paint for kitchen cabinets.
 A lot.
 And we ultimately decided to use Fusion Mineral Paint and topcoat products to transform Thea's cabinets.
 And it is my new favorite method to paint kitchen cabinets!

 Thea's cabinets were solid wood and were in pretty good shape, they just needed some new paint and hardware (and some hinges needed to be tightened).
 This is a close-up of what they looked like before.
 They were a creamy beige color that Thea didn't like at all.